llnl-hmc-clinic/Bilayer-Simulation-Pipeline/README.md

 To use our script, you need to:

-1. Activate GROMACS if necessary: usually this line of command works:
+1. Source GROMACS if necessary: usually this line of command works:
 	$source /usr/local/gromacs/bin/GMXRC

 2. To set up your simulation configuration, you can choose one of the following methods: